INTO-CPS-Association/DTaaS/docs/admin/client/auth.md

 Logout URL: https://foo.com/bar
 ```

+During the creation of oauth application on gitlab, you need to decide on the scope of this oauth application.
+Choose `openid profile read_user read_repository api` scopes.

 After successful creation of oauth application, gitlab generates an application ID.
 This application ID is a long string of HEX values.
 You need to note this down and use in configuration files.
 An example oauth Client ID is: `934b98f03f1b6f743832b2840bf7cccaed93c3bfe579093dd0942a433691ccc0`.

 The mapping between the oauth URLs and the environment variables in `env.js` is shown below.